MohammadAsadolahi/MohammadAsadolahi/README.md

 I am Mohammad Asadolahi (a ***Data Scientist*** at **Codie.ai** and a Junior ***Machine Learning Researcher***).
 I ✨ like ✨  problem solving, studying AI papers, programming and listening to electronic music.

-- 🔭 I’m currently working on Llama 2 (an open source large language model)
+- 🔭 I’m currently working on Semantic Seach strategies
 - 🌱 I’m currently learning NLP and specially LLMs and their challenges
 - 👯 I’m looking to collaborate on novel and profound research ideas in the realm of machine learning.